opentracing-contrib/python-django/README.rst

 Installation
 ============

-> Currently, only Django version 1.x is supported.
-Pull requests are welcome for Django 2.x support.
+> Currently, Django versions 1.x and 2.x are supported.

 Run the following command::